MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-manifest.md

 ## webApplicationInfo property

-To enable SSO for your app, configure the `webApplicationInfo` property in the Teams app manifest file.
-This property enables SSO for your app and invokes the OBO flow to help users seamlessly access your app.
+To enable SSO for your tab app, configure the `webApplicationInfo` property in the Teams app manifest file.
+This property enables SSO for your app, and invokes the OBO flow to help users seamlessly access your tab app.

 :::row:::
   :::column span="2":::